deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_5/result_fiware.md

       --data '{"credential_identifier":"natural-person", "format":"jwt_vc"}' | jq '.credential' -r); echo ${VERIFIABLE_CREDENTIAL}

+**Verify Credentials**

+Credential verification is done using the Verifiert component.
+For more information consult: https://github.com/FIWARE/VCVerifier?tab=readme-ov-file#overview

+**Revoke Credentials**
+User revocation is not available.
+However, since the vcverifier does check the existence of a participant in the TIR.
+Participants could be deleted from the TIR and then the access would be revoked.

 #### Measured results
 [TODO] Describe the measured results (quantitative results), if applicable.
 Rank the results according to the expected output, if applicable.

 The VC lifecycle is partially covered by the FIWARE connector as follows:
-- **Issuance and Storage**: Available with the workaround extension function `seedCredentials`.
+- **Issuance and Storage**: Covered.
 - **Presentation**: Covered.
-- **Verification & Use**: Covered, using public key validation as explained in [edc-did](https://github.com/eclipse-edc/Connector/tree/980f10f2ad21368a2dc07cf3654e640aa01e3216/extensions/common/iam/decentralized-identity).
-The validation function is in [TokenValidationService](https://github.com/eclipse-edc/Connector/blob/980f10f2ad21368a2dc07cf3654e640aa01e3216/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md#tokenvalidationservice).
+- **Verification & Use**: Covered.
-In the MVD, a mock `DID Resolver` is used to resolve the DID of the participant.
-- **Revocation/Expiration**: Covered, with API support for revoking verifiable credentials.
+- **Revocation/Expiration**: Not fully covered.
+The API does not support it but there is a way to delete participants in order to stop them from accessing.
-- **Renewal/Re-Issuance**: Not covered; renewal and re-issuance are not yet implemented.
+- **Renewal/Re-Issuance**: Not covered, but participants can be created and deleted.

 #### Notes